Avantor: History

 In June 2021, Avantor acquired China-based RIM Bio, a manufacturer of single-use bioprocess bags and assemblies for biopharmaceutical manufacturing applications.

-Through the acquisition, Avantor gained access to RIM’s Changzhou, China facility, marking Avantor’s first single-use production plant in the Africa, Middle East, Asia (AMEA) region.
-The deal is part of a larger expansion of the company’s single-use manufacturing footprint with plans to increase its presence by 30%.
+Through the acquisition, Avantor gained access to RIM's Changzhou, China facility, marking Avantor's first single-use production plant in the Africa, Middle East, Asia (AMEA) region.
+The deal is part of a larger expansion of the company's single-use manufacturing footprint with plans to increase its presence by 30%.

-On April 6 2021, Avantor was named "Best Bioprocessing Supplier in Single-Use Manufacturing" at the Asia-Pacific Bioprocessing Excellence Awards and "Best Company in Bioprocessing Excellence for Single-use Solutions" and "Best Bioprocessing Supplier for Upstream Processing" at Biologics Manufacturing Korea.

-COVID-19

-During the COVID19 pandemic, Avantor continuously supplied medical-grade and FDA-compliant silicone technology that meets device manufacturers' unique production needs.